Top Things to do in Uzbekistan

 9. Take a ride on one of the high speed trains

 One of the best, most energy-efficient ways of seeing Uzbekistan is by bullet train.
-The Spanish-built Talgo high speed train not only gets you around the country quicker, but offers a great way to see the desert landscapes of Central Uzbekistan and meet friendly locals on board.
-A good opportunity to practice your Russian!
-The train journey from the capital of Tashkent to Bukhara once took a whole day, but takes just three and a half hours on the bullet train.
+The Spanish-built Talgo high-speed train not only gets you around the country much faster but it's also a great way to see the desert landscapes of Central Uzbekistan and meet friendly locals on board.
+A good opportunity to practise your Russian!
+The train journey from the capital of Tashkent to Bukhara once took a whole day but now takes just three and a half hours on the bullet train.

 10. Visit the workshops of fine Silk Road craftspeople in the Fergana Valley

-If you’re into textiles and crafts, a trip to the Fergana Valley would make a great day tour.
+If you like all things textiles and crafts, a trip to the Fergana Valley is a must.
 In these lush, fertile valleys, you’ll find the artisans who have made silk, ceramics and wood carvings for generations.
 The villages here tend to be made up of families famous for their expertise in their specific craft.
 So in the village of Margilan, you’ll be able to witness the silk production process from silkworm cocoons to the finished product.
 The village of Rishton is known for the production of Uzbekistan’s famous ceramics and you can observe the dishes being skillfully painted.

 11. Go wine tasting at the secret Khovrenko Wine Cellar

 Samarkand has a long history of wine-making due to the excellent variety of grapes it produces.
-When Russia invaded Central Asia, they brought merchants with them, Dmitri Filatov being one of them.
-In 1868, he founded a vineyard just outside of Samarkand where he was able to produce his own wine and grew a collection of local wines, which he kept in the Khoverenko Wine Cellar.
-The cellar provided the ideal temperature to preserve his 3000 bottle collection.
-When the Bolsheviks came to Samarkand in 1917, Filatov fled, leaving his collection sealed in the cellar.
-It was a well-kept secret until 1968, when a mysterious man tipped the winery off and the cellar was finally discovered.
-The mould and fungi that grew on the walls provided the humidity needed to preserve half the bottles in a drinkable state.
-Visitors can experience this time-capsule of a cellar and sample some of these wines for themselves.
+When Russia invaded Central Asia, merchants arrived with them, one of whom was Dmitri Filatov.
+In 1868, he founded a vineyard just outside of Samarkand where he was able to produce his own wine.
+He also started a collection of local wines which he kept in the Khoverenko Wine Cellar.
+This environment provided the ideal temperature to preserve his 3000-bottle collection and when the Bolsheviks came to Samarkand in 1917, Filatov fled, leaving his collection behind, sealed in the cellar.
+It was a well-kept secret until 1968 when a mysterious man tipped the winery off about its existence and the cellar was finally discovered.
+The mould and fungi that grew on the walls provided the humidity needed to preserve half the bottles in a drinkable state and now visitors can experience this time capsule of a cellar and sample some of these wines for themselves.

 12. Explore the desert Citadels just outside Khiva